diyakansagra/is477/data_analysis/README.md

-This folder contains all initial data analysis done with our integration set.
+This folder contains all initial Exploratory Data Analysis (EDA) done with our integration set.
 We revisit our researach questions and conduct analysis to draw tangible conclusions from the dataset.

 ## Goal: